constellation-daq/Constellation/docs/operator_guide/concepts/discovery.md

 Some operating systems come with automatically enabled firewalls and a relatively strict rule set.
 It might be necessary to adjust the firewall configuration to allow Constellation messages to pass.
 This concerns the following settings:

 *CHIRP* communicates over a fixed UDP port as described above.
-Accordingly, **firewalls must allow incoming and outgoing UDP packets on port 7123**.
+Accordingly, **firewalls must allow incoming UDP packets on port 7123**.

 All protocols apart from *CHIRP* operate via TCP and use [ephemeral ports](https://en.wikipedia.org/wiki/Ephemeral_port).
 These ports are meant to be used for short amounts of time, i.e. the duration of a communication session and usually do not